Who enjoys making 0.15% on your savings account? Raise your hand…..

 - ALLY also offers an interest checking account which is very similar to the money market account but with totally unlimited withdrawals.
 On all the above mentioned accounts, deposits do not count against your six transactions.

 - The final option that ALLY bank offers is certificate of deposits or CD’s.
-They have high yield CD’s that are very competitive against the market, as well as no fee CD’s.
+They have high yield CD’s that are very competitive against the market, as well as no-fee CD’s.
 The high yield CD has no minimum deposit, and gives you the option to automatically renew, or request for your interest to be received upon maturity as income.
-The no fee CD gives you the option to withdraw the full amount, principle and interest, at any point in time before the maturity date with no penalty.
-This no fee CD will have a slightly lower APY, but will keep your investment more liquid dependent upon your immediate needs without penalty.
+The no-fee CD gives you the option to withdraw the full amount, principle and interest, at any point in time before the maturity date with no penalty.
+This no-fee CD will have a slightly lower APY, but will keep your investment more liquid dependent upon your immediate needs without penalty.

-Ally Bank Review Conclusion
+Ally Bank Review Bottom Line

 Overall, ALLY bank is a convenient option that offers competitive rates with no minimum balance, as well as being backed by the FDIC so you know that your money is safe.
 Beware that they will measure you based upon your FICO score when opening an account, as well as your initial deposit may take slightly longer than a local bank because of the processing time needed.

 Most likely you will also be sending out of state checks to ALLY, so do not be surprised if it does take a couple of days longer for your check to show up on your statement.
-There customer service is easily accessible with 24 hour access via online as well as through telephone.
-I do not personally have an ALLY account but called their help line and was pleased to have no wait time associated with all of my attempts.
+There customer service is easily accessible with 24-hour access via online as well as through telephone.
+I do not personally have an ALLY account but called their helpline and was pleased to have no wait time associated with all of my attempts.

 Have you opened an account with ALLY Bank?
 If so, please share your experience.